tanyapowell/rainforeststudio.xyz/_pages/about.md

 Rainforest Studio is a **Lab without Walls** — a place where culture and technology meet to prototype new ideas, test them with real people, and share what we learn openly.

-Founded by Tanya (aka *TanTan*), the studio is rooted in **Tottenham, Haringey** and connected to a wider creative tech community.
+Founded by Tanya, the studio is rooted in **London** and connected to a wider creative tech community.
 We’re building pathways towards **Haringey Borough of Culture 2027**, ensuring local stories and creative voices are part of the future.

 ## What we do